pwinckles/rocfl/README.md

 # The absolute path to the OCFL staging root
 staging_root = "/path/to/staging/root"

-# The next the properties only apply when using S3
+# The next properties only apply when using S3
 # The AWS region your bucket is in
 region = "aws-region"
 # The URL to the S3 endpoint.
-This is only needed if you are using a
+This is only needed if you are using a non-standard region
-non-standard region
 endpoint = "https://s3-endpoint"
 # The S3 bucket the OCFL repository is in
 bucket = "s3-bucket"